Story of Ted Weisgal and Leisure Learning Unlimited

 Funny how much they liked that.

-Donna's program jump-started my career.
+Deborah's program jump-started my career.
 It was an extraordinary

 break for me.
 You can easily understand why I felt so grateful to